michaelpb/omnic/README.rst

 Production
 ----------

-Omnic is not yet production ready, although you are welcome to try -- I look forward to the pull requests!
+OmniC is not yet production ready, although you are welcome to try.

 The intended use is running as a microservice as part of a larger server infrastructure.
 This is to supplement or fully replace traditional